 The general quality of life in this sunny community is pretty high, including the health care index.
 The air pollution is low, adding to Irvine’s reputation as a spotless place.
-The traffic commute time index is also rather low, which is another reason why a lot of families with children choose this spot.
+The traffic commute time index is also rather low, which is another reason why you should move here.
 It also offers a lot of outdoor activities and events in a mix of an urban and suburban environment.

 The median income of an Irvine household is almost $94,000 a year, which is almost twice as much as the US average.
-This community is also good for job hunting and business since the economy is strong and the city is full of headquarters of major tech, IT and science companies, such as Broadcom, Western Digital, and Blizzard Entertainment.
+This community is also good for house-hunting, job-scouting, and business since the economy is strong and the city is full of headquarters of major tech, IT, and science companies, such as Broadcom, Western Digital, and Blizzard Entertainment.

 Los Altos – A Paradise For Families

 This Santa Clara County town has 30,500 people, and 75% of the population over 15 years of age are married.
-Many parents pick this San Jose suburb because of its meager crime rate (63% lower than the national average), excellent education opportunities, and good air quality index.
+Many parents who prefer relocating to the suburbs pick this San Jose suburb because of its meager crime rate (63% lower than the national average), excellent education opportunities, and good air quality index.

-The City of Los Altos is an equal opportunity employer and values diversity, so you’ll have no trouble finding a job once you relocate there.
+The City of Los Altos is an equal opportunity employer and values diversity, so you’ll have no trouble finding a job once you relocate there, but we always recommend trying to find a job before moving to another state it will alleviate moving stress.
 A rural community up until the 1950s, Los Altos is now a part of the Silicon Valley.
-Some of the top employers are Palo Alto Medical Foundation, Coldwell Banker and Alain Pinel Realtors.
+Some of the top employers are Palo Alto Medical Foundation, Coldwell Banker, and Alain Pinel Realtors.